paulsuh/pytest-scenario-files/README.md

 ## Usage

-To use this plugin you need to make only two changes to your test code:
+To use this plugin you need to make only two changes to your tests:

 1. Create the data file(s) with the proper names and formats
 2. Call `pytest` with the flag `--param-from-files`.